schorschii/StaffWorkstation4Linux/README.md

 venv/bin/bookscanner
 ```

+Put the wrapper shell scripts in your autostart to automatically restart the software in case of failure (e.g. USB disconnect).

 ## Configuration
 On startup, both scripts will try to read the config file `~/.config/staffworkstation4linux.ini`, which can contain the following settings.
 If it does not exist, the following defaults will be used.
 ```